carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

 --out-file registration.cert
 ```

-Let's take a look of how it looks like
+This is how it looks like:

 ```bash
 cat registration.cert